adensur/gettingAndCleaningData/readme.md

 Part 2 creates a tidy data set for the question 5.

 #Part1:

+##Creating a first tidy data set for questions 1-4

 Step 1.
 Getting train and test data into R. I loaded the files in the UCI HAR directory and the first level of subdirectories, ignoring the "Inertial Signals" "rawest" data.